14/07/2025

 The private sector plays an important role in international negotiations.
 This is particularly evident in climate-related processes, but similar dynamics are emerging in the human rights sphere.
 While the private sector can offer valuable expertise and help build support for international agreements, its growing presence has also raised concerns about transparency, accountability, and conflicts of interest.
 In processes like the UN Plastic Treaty, climate COPs, and the Business and Human Rights Treaty, civil society organisations are calling for stronger safeguards to ensure that corporate involvement does not compromise public interest outcomes.
 These movements raise questions about how to balance participation and ensure that the outcomes of international negotiations benefit people and the planet.
 This session will explore the current landscape of corporate participation in international organisations’ negotiations, the benefits and risks it entails, the potential for a standardised guidance on how to manage these engagements, and what this guidance should look like to protect the integrity of global decision-making.

-No Business As Usual: Lobbying for Human Rights in a Changing Geopolitical Landscape
+How to Lobby for Human Rights in a New Geopolitical Landscape

 Massimo Toschi, International Relations Officer & SDG Coordinator, European Union Agency for Fundamental Rights